 - The trial closure had no significant impact on bus journey times.

-The permanent scheme will be able to include permanent traffic islands, illuminated signage and further directional signage.
-The permanent scheme could also include changes to the enforcement cameras in the area.
+A permanent scheme is now being introduced which will include permanent traffic islands, illuminated signage and further directional signage.
+As part of the introduction of the permanent scheme, the council is also reviewing enforcement in the area.